 The Willamette Angels Conference

 The Willamette Angel Conference is an exciting component of the South Willamette’s startup ecosystem.
 Founded in 2009, the Willamette Angel Conference (WAC) is an investment conference, connecting early stage and seed startups with angel and venture investors.
-The WAC is a joint venture of the Corvallis Chamber of Commerce, and the Regional Accelerator & Innovation Network, designed to advance the entrepreneurial development movement within Oregon and the Willamette Valley.
+The WAC is a joint venture of the Eugene Area Chamber of Commerce, Oregon RAIN and the Corvallis Chamber of Commerce designed to advance the entrepreneurial development movement within Oregon and the Willamette Valley.

 The Willamette Angel Conference alternates between the communities of Eugene and Corvallis each year.
 Entrepreneurs and startups submit business plans for review and coaching, ultimately vying for an investment made by the WAC investor LLC.